root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   Fix linking of qtcint.dll when explicitly linking is required (see [the related forum post](http://root.cern/phpBB3/viewtopic.php?t=14943)).
 *   I/O
     *   Fail gracefully instead of segfaulting on broken files in GetStreamerInfoList (Fixes Savannah [#5439](http://savannah.cern.ch/patch/?5439)).
-    *   Avoid seg fault when deleting a reseted TMemFile (revision 44749).
+    *   Avoid seg fault when deleting a reset TMemFile (revision 44749).
     *   Avoid seg in I/O operation if you change the prefetch settings after the cache is created (revision 44755).
     *   Add an explicit 'Close' for the read cache so that we can insure that all the (concurrent) outstanding connection/use of the TFile are closed before closing the file.
 *   TTree
     *   Restore support for the TTreeCache use case where the lifetime of the TTreeCache is explicitly managed by the user and detach from the TFile/TTree via a call to: file.SetCacheRead(0);
-    *   Fixes issue in TChainIndex that made reading the first entry of the 2nd and subsequent files in the TChain not beeing properly reading when using the index.
+    *   Fixes issue in TChainIndex that made reading the first entry of the 2nd and subsequent files in the TChain not being properly reading when using the index.
 (Fixes Savannah [#94910](http://savannah.cern.ch/bugs/?94910)).
     *   Avoid an unnecessary flushing of the TTreeCache after the first time it filled (revision 44750)
 *   Proof
     *   Import patch [#44606](http://root.cern/viewvc?rev=44606&root=root&view=rev) adding support for gcc4.7 in afdsmgrd (version 1.0.3).